 Using the CANedge as an UDS data logger

 The CANedge can be configured to send UDS requests.
 This is done by sending a request frame and adding a flow control frame within X ms after the request.
 When done right, this triggers the full sequence of UDS responses.
 The resulting log files with UDS responses can e.g. be loaded in tools like CANalyzer (by converting the MF4 data to Vector ASC) for decoding.
-Alternatively, the multiframe UDS response data can be processed via our free Python API e.g. to push parameters to a Grafana UDS dashboard.
+Alternatively, the multiframe UDS response data can be processed via our free Python CAN bus API e.g. to push parameters to a Grafana UDS dashboard.
 Our github API examples library contains UDS response data and an UDS DBC file for decoding State of Charge (SoC%) from a Hyundai Kona EV.
 To learn more about this, see our EV data logger article or contact us.